dashingsoft/pyarmor/src/user-guide.md

 ### output

 A path used to save output of build.
-It's relative to current path of process.
+It's relative to project path.

 ### capsule